 Other places in the home you’ll want to avoid hanging up your photo are the attic, bathroom, or basement, where moisture tends to gather.

 The best and most reliable way to undo any damage to your faded photos is to use professional photo restoration services.
-For just $35, you can bring your memories back to life.

 Simply scan each image using a scanner or a mobile application and share them with us via email.
 In just 24 to 72 hours, we restore your photos to their original state using color repair techniques and other advanced methods.